 When customers buy a product or use a service, there are important factors that they consider.
 These factors may be categorised into three groups namely quality, cost and delivery.
 Delivery, although often seen as inferior to the others, is actually of vital importance as it involves bringing the finished goods or services to the end users/consumers.
 Due to the fundamental nature of delivery, it must not be executed carelessly, but requires a well-thought-out strategy by business owners.
 Customers, on the other hand, are demanding more in terms of high-quality delivery, in other words, deliveries which are both fast and affordable.
 Clients’ needs can be met through a thorough understanding of customers’ desires, as well as the trends that are forming on a worldwide scale in terms of last-mile delivery.

 Globally, last-mile delivery is becoming one of the most important activities within the supply chain.
-Due to the growing recognition and emphasis on last-mile delivery, we have been witnessing great, new advancements and innovations in this area of expertise.
-This blog will examine a few of the new trends that are gaining traction within the last-mile delivery field, namely the various technological and automation advancements; the broad offering of new delivery options; as well as the greater emphasis on environmental awareness and the transition towards zero emission transportation modes.
+Due to the growing recognition and emphasis on last-mile delivery, we have been witnessing great, new advancements and innovations in this area of expertise that are important to envisioning its future.
+This blog will examine a few of the latest trends that are gaining traction within the last-mile delivery field and bringing new opportunities with them, namely the various technological and automation advancements; the broad offering of new delivery options; as well as the greater emphasis on environmental awareness and the transition towards zero emission transportation modes.

 Trend 1: Offering new and diverse options